 One of the looming threats in the GOT universe is the presence of “White Walkers”, a sentient breed of Zombies who is out to overtake the whole Seven Kingdoms.
 Since season 1, various characters have tried to warn the powers that be about this threat, but to no avail – losing countless lives in the process.
 It was only until the White Walkers breached the kingdom that people finally paid attention, but for some, the action came too late.

 Key Takeaway for Business: Problems and conflicts are unavoidable for any business.
 Good thing that there are steps that you can take in order to avoid crisis beforehand, and protect your company.
 Listen to your instincts, ask for feedback, learn from your mistakes, do market studies, keep abreast of new trends, test new ideas thoroughly, create new solutions, and listen to your people.
-There is no specific formula in solving problems before they arise, but it is always better to be prepared for anything.
+There is no specific formula for solving problems before they arise, but it is always better to be prepared for anything.

 3. Acknowledge your weaknesses